-(E) The General Advisory Committee shall determine its organization, and prescribe its practices and procedures for carrying out its functions under this chapter, the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
+(E) Public Participation.-The General Advisory Committee shall determine its organization, and prescribe its practices and procedures for carrying out its functions under this chapter, the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
 1801 et seq.), and the Convention.
 The General Advisory Committee shall publish and make available to the public a statement of its organization, practices and procedures.
 Meetings of the General Advisory Committee, except when in executive session, shall be open to the public, and prior notice of meetings shall be made public in timely fashion.
-The General Advisory Committee shall not be subject to the Federal Advisory Committee Act (5 U.S.C.
-App.).

-(2) INFORMATION SHARING.-The Secretary and the Secretary of State shall furnish the General Advisory Committee with relevant information concerning fisheries and international fishery agreements.

-(3) Administrative matters.-

-(A) The Secretary shall provide to the General Advisory Committee in a timely manner such administrative and technical support services as are necessary for its effective functioning.

-(B) Individuals appointed to serve as a member of the General Advisory Committee-

-(i) shall serve without pay, but while away from their homes or regular places of business to attend meetings of the General Advisory Committee shall be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in the Government service are allowed expenses under section 5703 of title 5, United States Code; and
+(2) Information sharing.-The Secretary and the Secretary of State shall furnish the General Advisory Committee with relevant information concerning fisheries and international fishery agreements.
+(3) Administrative matters.- (A) In General.-The Secretary shall provide to the General Advisory Committee in a timely manner such administrative and technical support services as are necessary for its effective functioning.
+(B) COMPENSATION.-An individual appointed to serve as a member of the General Advisory Committee- (i) shall serve without pay, but while away from home or regular place of business to attend meetings of the General Advisory Committee shall be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as a person employed intermittently in the Government service is allowed expenses under section 5703 of title 5, United States Code; and (ii) shall not be considered a Federal employee except for the purposes of injury compensation or tort claims liability as provided in chapter 81 of title 5, United States Code, and chapter 171 of title 28, United States Code.